Britain slams ‘bullying’ Myanmar over London embassy standoff | Malay Mail

 Heartthrob actor held

-Myanmar’s security forces have struggled to quell protests and a civil disobedience movement aimed at stopping the military from running the country.
+Myanmar’s security forces have struggled to quell protests and a civil disobedience movement aimed at overturning the February 1 military coup.

 They have used rubber bullets and live rounds to break up rallies and used night raids to arrest suspected dissidents.